 National Initiative to Address COVID-19 Health Disparities Award

-With support from TIER, CEs will help design evaluation projects, talk with members of their communities about challenges related to COVID-19, conduct data analysis, share results, and help translate findings into program and policy recommendations.
+With support from TIER, CEs help design evaluation projects, talk with members of their communities about challenges related to COVID-19, conduct data analysis, share results, and help translate findings into program and policy recommendations.

 Who are CEs?